nteetor/yonder/docs/content/closemodal.md

   the rest of your application's server may hide or show the modal with `showModal()` and `hideModal()`, respectively, by referring to this id.
 parameters:
+- name: id
+  description: |-
+    A character string specifying the id of the modal, when closed `input[[id]]` is set to `TRUE`.
 - name: title
   description: |-
     A character string or tag element specifying the title of the modal.
-- name: body
+- name: '...'
+  description: |-
-  description: A character string or tag element specifying the body of the modal.
+    Unnamed arguments passed as tag elements to the body of the modal or named arguments passed as HTML attributes to the body element of the modal.
 - name: footer
   description: |-
     A character string or tag element specifying the footer of the